shellysolomonwang/creditrating-featureselection/README.md

+# Usage:
+* pip install all needed package and simply run Training.py, all result will go to your result fold.

+# Working Processes:
+* manupilate the image structure to see if different images have significant difference in accuarcy.

 # creditrating-featureselection
 This is the repository for a summer research project completed at Stevens Hanlon Financial Systems Lab in 2019.